YMMagdy/test-project/readme.md

 ```

+##### Kubernetes Access

+This is a module to give access to Github to update the deployments in the kubernetes cluster.
+It is similar to the Github Access module but with the different role to be attached to it.

+‼️ The best practice is to deploy **ArgoCD** into the cluster and let it **listen to the changes** that is introduced to the helm chart repo.

 ### Deploy the Microservice

 For more **flexibility**, **higher customization** and **following best practices**, I choose to create the deployment using a helm chart by doing the following: